Tarja Turunen: 1996–2005: Nightwish

 In December 1996, former classmate Tuomas Holopainen invited Turunen to join his new acoustic mood music project, and she immediately agreed.
 At the recording session for the first demo Holopainen discovered that due to her classical singing lessons, Turunen's voice had become much more powerful than he recalled from their school days.
 At the following band practices, Emppu Vuorinen used an electric guitar instead of an acoustic guitar because he felt that it gave a better accompaniment to her voice.
 Holopainen later explained that the band members had gradually realised that Turunen's voice had become too dramatic for acoustic mood music and eventually came to the conclusion that the music had to be massive too.
 Hence Holopainen decided to form Nightwish as a metal band.

 Nightwish recorded a second demo with "more bombastic, dramatic" songs in September 1997.
 Holopainen used this material to convince the Finnish label Spinefarm Records to publish the band's debut album, Angels Fall First.
 The success of the first album came as a surprise to the label.
-As the album hit the top 40 of the Finnish charts, Nightwish started their tour The First Tour of the Angels.
-That same year, Turunen performed at the Savonlinna Opera Festival for the first time, singing songs from Wagner and Verdi.
+As the album hit the top 40 of the Finnish charts, Nightwish started touring in clubs around Finland.
+That same year, Turunen performed at the Savonlinna Opera Festival for the first time, singing arias from Wagner and Verdi.

 Due to her commitment to the band, Turunen was not able to concentrate sufficiently on her schoolwork and her academic studies were interrupted.
 In 1998, Nightwish published their second album, Oceanborn.
 This album lacked the earlier elements of folk and ambient music, and instead focused on fast, melodic keyboard and guitar lines and Turunen's dramatic voice.
-In addition to the Oceanborn Europe Tour (1999), Turunen sang solo in Waltari's rock-themed ballet Evankeliumi (also known as Evangelicum) in several sold-out performances at the Finnish National Opera.
-In 2000 and 2001, Nightwish recorded Wishmaster and Over the Hills and Far Away and toured Europe and South America (the Wishmaster World Tour).
-During the Wishmaster World Tour, Turunen met Argentine businessman Marcelo Cabuli whom she married in 2003.
+In addition to the Nightwish tour in 1999, Turunen sang solo in Waltari's rock-themed ballet Evankeliumi (also known as Evangelicum) in several sold-out performances at the Finnish National Opera.
+In 2000 and 2001, Nightwish recorded Wishmaster and Over the Hills and Far Away and toured Europe and South America.
+During the Wishmaster World Tour, Turunen met Argentine businessman Marcelo Cabuli, owner of the record label and tour promotion company NEMS Enterprises, whom she married in 2002.